 Social media evolves rapidly, with new sites and features launching regularly.
-As such, this protocol does not go into detail about how to operate different social media applications, nor does it seek to encourage the use of social media.
+As such, this protocol does not go into detail about how to operate different social media applications.

 Different roles and blurred identities

 Using social media often blurs the line between personal and official communications.